Loopring/protocols/packages/loopring_v3/DESIGN.md

 Ring-Matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
 They also need to create a fee-recipient account to receive the matching fee from orders (because the burn rate needs to be applied on these funds when withdrawing).

-### Fee

 The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
 Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**

 ## Trading History

 Every account has a trading history tree with 2^14 leafs **for every token**.
 Which leaf is used for storing the trading history for an order is completely left up to the user, and we call this the **orderID**.
 The orderID is stored in a 32-bit value.
 We allow the user to overwrite the existing trading history stored at `orderID % 2^14` if `order.orderID > tradeHistory.orderID`.
 If `order.orderID < tradeHistory.orderID` the order is automatically cancelled.
 If `order.orderID == tradeHistory.orderID` we use the trading history stored in the leaf.
 This allows the account to create 2^32 unique orders for every token, the only limitation is that only 2^14 of these orders selling a certain token can be active at the same time.

+While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities.

 ### Order Aliasing

-While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities.
-The account owner can even choose to reuse the same orderID in multiple orders.
-We call this order aliasing.
+The account owner can choose to reuse the same orderID in multiple orders.
+We call this Order Aliasing.

 #### Safely updating the validUntil time of an order